 Since the summer of 2020, a new e-service is available, through which the company will receive feedback and information about its tax behavior from the Estonian Tax and Customs Board (ETCB).

-E-service for tax behavior ratings – what is it and what is it for?
+E-service of tax behaviour ratings – what is it and what is it for?

-The e-service of tax behaviour ratings relies on the better transparency of the ETCB’s control activities and aims at building trust and cooperation between the tax authority and business operators.
-The tax behaviour ratings enable business operators to see themselves from the tax authority’s point of view.
-If there are any deficiencies in their tax data and/or behaviour, the business operators can immediately take action themselves and, by doing so, prevent tax controls.
+The e-service of tax behaviour ratings is based on the greater openness of the ETCB’s control activities and cooperation between the tax authority and business operators.
+Tax behaviour ratings allow business operators to see themselves from the ETCB’s point of view.
+In the event of deficiencies in tax data and/or behaviour, business operators can immediately proceed to correct the deficiencies, thereby preventing them from becoming subject to tax control.

-What kind of information can be found and who can see it?
+What kind of information is available and who can see it?